Operation Denver: Worldwide response to AIDS allegations

-U.S. Embassy officials wrote dozens of letters to various newspaper editors and journalists, and held meetings and press conferences to clarify matters.
+U.S. embassy officials wrote dozens of letters to various newspaper editors and journalists, and held meetings and press conferences to clarify matters.
 Many of their efforts resulted in newspapers printing retractions and apologies.
-Rebuttals appeared in reports to Congress and from the State Department saying that it was impossible at the time to build a virus as complex as AIDS; medical research had only gotten so far as to clone simple viruses.
-Antibodies were found decades earlier than the reported research started, and the main academic source used for the story (Segal Report) contained inaccuracies about even such basic things as American geography—Segal said that outbreaks appeared in New York City because it was the closest big city to Fort Detrick.
+Rebuttals appeared in reports to Congress and from the Department of State saying that it was impossible at the time to build a virus as complex as AIDS; medical research had only gotten so far as to clone simple viruses.
+Antibodies were found decades earlier than the reported research started, and the main academic source used for the story (Segal Report) contained inaccuracies about even such basic things as North American geography—Segal said that outbreaks appeared in New York City because it was the closest major city to Fort Detrick.
 Philadelphia, Baltimore, and Washington, D.C. are all closer, while New York is 200 mi away.

 The Gorbachev administration also responded indignantly and launched a defensive denial campaign "aimed at limiting the damage done to its credibility by U.S. efforts to raise world consciousness concerning the scope of Soviet disinformation activities".
 The Soviet Union interfered with general attempts by U.S. Embassy officials to address misconceptions and expose the Soviet disinformation campaign, including placing pressure on news agencies that recanted their position.
 For example, Literaturnaya Gazeta on December 3, 1986, castigated a Brazilian newspaper which earlier in the year had run a retraction following its publication of the AIDS disinformation story.
 In 1987, Moscow's Novosti news agency disseminated a report datelined Brazzaville (Congo), calling on the West to put an end to the "anti-African campaign", and reiterating "the charges that the virus was created in U.S. military laboratories" while in 1986 Literaturnaya Gazeta warned specifically against contact with Americans.